 It’s hard for me to believe the last time I wrote was May 2017.
 If you’ve had the opportunity to read my post in May, Enjoying The Seasons you already know we have relocated to Northeast Ohio from Boca Raton, FL.
-Once we arrived at our new home we were nonstop with unpacking, remodeling, exploring and learning all about the great state of Ohio.
+Once we arrived at our new home we were nonstop with unpacking, remodeling, exploring, and learning all about the great state of Ohio.

 Our summer was filled with adventures and new experiences.
 One night while enjoying our first family bonfire and roasting marshmallows, we noticed not only were the stars twinkling bright but so were the trees.
 It looked as if someone had strung thousands of twinkle lights all over the trees, the shrubs, and the grass.
 It was at that moment we realized we were surrounded by fireflies.
 Something my children have never experienced before, and to see the amazement on their faces was priceless.
 We soon learned, as soon as the sun starts to set you will begin to see them glowing on the grass and then start to work their way up to the trees.
 The last time I saw fireflies I was a little girl camping with my family at Hat Creek, California.
-I remember only seeing few at that time and I will never forget the joy it gave me, and I’m thrilled to know this will be something to look forward to every summer!
+I remember only seeing a few at that time and I will never forget the joy it gave me, and I’m thrilled to know this will be something to look forward to every summer!

-Experiencing Lake Erie for the first time was a site to see as well!
+Experiencing Lake Erie for the first time was a sight to see as well!
 It’s amazing how large the lake is, and our family likes to joke and call it our local “L-ocean” a lake as big as an ocean.
 This picture was taken at Geneva on the Lake.

-The Ohio Caverns, known as “America’s most colorful caverns” is 3 miles of underground caves that were discovered on a local soybean farmers land in West Liberty, about 30 miles outside of Dayton.
+The Ohio Caverns, known as “America’s most colorful caverns” is 3 miles of underground caves that were discovered on a local soybean farmer’s land in West Liberty, about 30 miles outside of Dayton.
 They offer two tours and I highly recommend going on both.
 A great experience for all ages.

 Fall!
 Oh, Autumn in the Midwest is an absolute dream!
 The colors are so intense and vibrant for as far as the eye can see.
 It had been several years since we experience fall and Ohio did not disappoint!